cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

    * - ``<app-id>``
      - Name of the Application
    * - ``<worker-id>``
-     - Name of the Worker
+     - Name of the worker
    * - ``<quantity>``
      - Number of instances to be used